johanley/pei-daylight-saving-time/README.md

 ## The IANA TimeZone Database

+The IANA TimeZone Database tries to identify all time zone logic from 1970 onwards.
+It includes data prior to 1970, but it's not part of its core mission, and I'm not sure how seriously one should its data prior to 1970.
+It seems pretty sketchy to me.

 Prince Edward Island is included under the entry for `America/Halifax`.

 Here is the data for that entry, as of 2025-03-09: